GabrielHeisler/SimpleProblemsPython/README.md

 # SimpleProblemsPython
-Simple solved exercises using Python
+Simple and solved exercises using Python